 - 1. A vehicle exiting the beach via a Ramp or Interdunal Road has the right of way until reaching state-regulated roads. - 2.
-When traveling parallel to the ocean or sound, the vehicle with the water to it's right side has the right of way.
+When traveling parallel to the ocean or sound, the vehicle with the water to its right side has the right of way. - 3.
+Vehicles must yield to pedestrians on beaches and ramps.